 CC.M.4.NOF: Understand decimal notation for fractions, and compare decimal fractions.

-Location in Activities Library: Curriculum Library > Math > Numbers and Operations > Base Ten
+Location in Templates Library: Templates > Math > Numbers and Operations > Base Ten

 Estimated Completion Time: 10-15 minutes